nancopeland/nancopeland.github.io/index.md

 </div>

 <div class="block">
 <p>Before Slate, I was a front-end designer at <a href="https://www.industrydive.com/">Industry Dive</a>, a media startup in Washington, D.C.
-I started as a graphic designer but slowly started contributing HTML and CSS to the site which turned into a title change to "Front-end Designer."</p>
+I started as a graphic designer but slowly started contributing HTML and CSS to the site which turned into a title change to "front-end designer."</p>

 <ul>
 {%- for post in collections.id -%}